Stability conditions on Kuznetsov components: Review on tilt and Bridgeland stability

 \begin{Def} A {\em weak stability condition} on $\cD$ is a pair $\sigma= (\AA, Z)$ consisting of the heart of a bounded t-structure $\AA\subset\cD$ and a group homomorphism $Z\colon \Lambda\to\C$ such that (a)--(c) below are satisfied: \begin{enumerate}[{\rm (a)}] \item[(a)] The composition $K(\cA) = K(\cD) \xrightarrow{v} \Lambda \xrightarrow{Z} \C$ is a weak stability function on $\cA$.
 By abuse of notation, we will write $Z(E)$ instead of $Z \circ v([E])$ for any $E \in \cD$. \end{enumerate} The function $Z$ allows one to define a \emph{slope} for any $E \in \cA$ by setting

 and a notion of stability: An object $0 \not= E\in\AA$ is $\sigma$-\emph{semistable} if for every proper subobject $F$, we have $\mu_{\sigma}(F) \leq \mu_{\sigma}(E)$.
-We will often use the notation $\mu_Z$ as well. \begin{enumerate}[{\rm (a)}] \item[(b)] (HN-filtrations) We require any object $A$ of $\AA$ to have a Harder-Narasimhan filtration in $\sigma$-semistable ones.
+We will often use the notation $\mu_Z$ as well. \begin{enumerate}[{\rm (a)}] \item[(b)] (HN filtrations) We require any object $E$ of $\AA$ to have a Harder-Narasimhan filtration in $\sigma$-semistable ones.

 \item[(c)] (Support property) There exists a quadratic form $Q$ on $\Lambda\otimes\R$ such that $Q|_{\ker Z}$ is negative definite, and $Q(E)\geq0$, for all $\sigma$-semistable objects $E\in\AA$. \end{enumerate} \end{Def}